 Sterling College | Office of Admission | PO Box 72 | Craftsbury Common, VT 05827

 Students may enroll starting in the Fall 2019 Semester, the Summer 2019 Semester, or the Spring 2020 Semester.
 Sterling’s Summer Semester Integrated Farming Practicum is a good match for students who have been interested in GMC’s Summer Farm Intensive.
 Students may also elect to enroll in summer courses via the School of the New American Farmstead, a continuing education program led by Philip Ackerman-Leist, formerly a member of the GMC faculty.

 We advise students to finish the transfer process as far in advance of their intended entry term as possible.
 Start dates for each semester are as follows:

 Sterling College is located in Craftsbury Common, Vermont.
 Sterling also offers field study programs in several countries, and partners with The Berry Center to offer The Wendell Berry Farming Program in New Castle, Kentucky.

-Watch the campus tour video for an inside look at the Sterling College campus.
+Watch the campus tour video for an inside look at the Sterling College campus, and schedule a visit.